What the British like and dislike about France.

 – a bit of a generalization, but children on the whole seem to be more polite and respectful

 – Nothing can beat our wonderful NHS, but the French system is nonetheless very good, though expensive. (the French national health system only covers 75% of medical expenses and you buy a top up for the rest, though this depends on your circumstances)

 – the road and all public areas are generally well-kept, clean and in order

-– in the area we know the roundabouts have wonderful displays on them (mark you some roundabout beggar belief with odd figures of 8 to go round and peculiar little circles right on junctions …)
+– in the area we know, the roundabouts have wonderful displays on them (mark you some roundabouts beggar belief with odd figures of 8 to go round and peculiar little circles right on junctions …)

 – nowadays there is a big variety of everything in the shops

 – bric-a-brac sales (called brocantes) are better than car-boot in the UK (I think this is because in the UK we started collecting many years before the French did and there are therefore less things now available)